MYT Engine

 The timing mechanism is clever, but is fairly complex for something that has to transmit so much torque.
 Simple, massive parts are better for things that are heavily loaded.

-Love the idea, keep up the good work, I can see how this engine could be made to run off several different fuels, possibly at the same time by a flip of the switch, Brown's gas (hho) with maybe a combo of bioDiesel or a combination of any such fuel sources, I admire your efforts and pray that one day [your] engine is retrofited in many vehicles or other applications.
-I would gladly leave my comfortable beach life here in South Carolina to move to Acampo CA, and help any anyway i can to further your project(s).
+5. Love the idea, keep up the good work, I can see how this engine could be made to run off several different fuels, possibly at the same time by a flip of the switch, Brown’s gas (hho) with maybe a combo of bioDiesel or a combination of any such fuel sources, I admire his efforts and pray that one day his engine is retrofited in many vehicles or other applications.
+I would gladly leave my comfortable beach life here in South Carolina to move to Acampo CA, and help any anyway i can to further his project(s).
 Best of wishes.

 I've seen plenty of prototypes work in a shop or lab and not make it to mass production due to practical issues in the real world and I mean mechanical issues.

-Beurocramps are always going to fight improvements over conventional piston slappers but don't give up the fight!
-I admire your tenacity.
+Beurocramps are always going to fight improvements over conventional piston slappers but he shouldn’t give up the fight!
+I admire his tenacity.

 But please, run the thing on fuel as an ENGINE, not some lame air motor!
-You're shooting yourself in the foot and that's just what the big boys want!
+He’s shooting himself in the foot and that’s just what the big boys want!

 Thanks and best of luck!